ScarcelyThere/commandtolidil/README.md

 Obligatory Warning
 ------------------
-This software is barely alpha-quality.
+This software is barely beta-quality.
 There's a test case, but it's not comprehensive.
 My printer isn't often connected anymore.
 Upgrading your printer should be considered a serious alternative to using this software.
 Besides, who likes relocating one's laptop to within USB